 In English, there is a difference between wh-pronouns as subjects and phrasal wh-subjects, as in (7a,b), compared to (6a,b).
 This difference tends to be - wrongly - attributed to a pragmatic effect, namely "discourse-linking".
 "Which witness" presupposes a discourse in which there are witnesses in the common ground.
-But, as (8) demonstrates, discourse linking is not the crucial factor since "how many witnesses" also presupposes a common ground with witnesses.
+But, as (8) demonstrates, discourse linking does not matter.
+"How many witnesses" also presupposes a common ground with witnesses.